 Travel Document Project

-The UK Border Agency has recently disclosed their internal guidance on evidentiary requirements and timescales for obtaining travel documents listed by country.
-BID welcomes this step towards transparency in the process of re-documenting detainees and others facing removal from the UK, which makes it easier for detainees and their representatives to assess whether or not the length of detention or purpose of detention has become unlawful.
+The Home Office now discloses - in part - their internal guidance on evidentiary requirements and timescales for obtaining travel documents listed by country on request from BID, though this information is not routinely published.
+The most recent version of this document is available to download below.
+BID welcomes this step towards transparency in the process of re-documenting detainees and others facing removal from the UK.
+However, important elements of the information which Home Office caseowners rely on to pursue travel documents are still withheld from disclosure by the Home Office, making it impossible for detainees and their representatives to assess whether or not the length of their detention or the purpose of their detention has become unlawful.

-However BID still has concerns about UKBA’s approach to the re-documentation process, which may contribute to delays in case progression and result in extended and de facto indefinite detention in some cases.
+BID also has broader concerns about the Home Office's general approach to the re-documentation process.
+Our casework experience suggests this may contribute to delays in case progression and result in extended and de facto indefinite detention in some cases.

 Detainees seeking advice please contact BID's advice line on 020 7247 3590 between 10am-12pm, Monday to Thursday.